HastingsGreer/blog/HatTile.md

 [Numberphile](https://www.youtube.com/watch?v=_ZS3Oqg1AX0) recently put out a video on the discovery of the Hat Tile, which linked to an excellent [blog post](https://hedraweb.wordpress.com/2023/03/23/its-a-shape-jim-but-not-as-we-know-it/) by David Smith about the discovery process.

 In David's post, he talks about a mysterious entity "Craig’s Sat Solver" that works on assembling tilings.
-This piqued my curiousity: I was familiar with using an SAT solver for sudoku solutions or finding Iird matricies.
+This piqued my curiosity: I was familiar with using an SAT solver for sudoku solutions or finding weird matricies.
 Could I use it to draw the hat tiling?
-I'm going to take a shot at showing how to tile (or fail to tile) shapes using a SAT solver (in this case, z3)
+I'm going to take a shot at showing how to tile (or fail to tile) shapes using a SAT solver (in this case, Z3)

 The hat tile has an unusual property for an aperiodic tiling: it lives on a regular grid.
 As a result, I can enumerate all the places it is possible to put a hat or one of its component kites!
 This would not be so easy for, e.g., the kite and dart tiling.

-First I set up arrays that I can use to make translated or rotated copies of an object
+First, I set up arrays that I can use to make translated or rotated copies of an object
 ```python
 import matplotlib.pyplot as plt
 import numpy as np